Floating nuclear power plant: 21st century

-In the 21st century, Russia has led in the practical development of floating nuclear power stations.
-On 14 September 2019, Russia’s first-floating nuclear power plant, Akademik Lomonosov, arrived to its permanent location in the Chukotka region.
-It started operation on 19 December 2019.
+In the 21st century, Russia has been a leader in the development of floating nuclear power stations.
+On 14 September 2019, Russia’s first floating nuclear plant, Akademik Lomonosov, arrived at its permanent location in the Chukotka region.
+It began operation on 19 December 2019.

-In 2022, the United States Department of Energy funded a three-year research study of offshore floating nuclear power generation.
-In October 2022, NuScale Power and Canadian company Prodigy announced a joint project to bring a North American small modular reactor based floating plant to market.
+In 2022, the United States Department of Energy funded a three-year study to research offshore floating nuclear power generation.
+That same year, NuScale Power and Canadian company Prodigy announced a joint project to develop a North American small modular reactor-based floating plant.

-Samsung is also looking at a modular power barge of up to 800MWe using compact molten salt reactor technology.
+Samsung and UK-based Core Power are also exploring the use of compact molten salt reactor technology for floating platforms, with Samsung proposing a modular power barge capable of producing up to 800 MWe.